klovens/forge_tutorial/README.md

 img, msk = ist(image, mask)
 ```
-Further, this should not make the image and mask look significantly different
+Further, this should not make the image and mask look significantly different.

 ## Combining a Set of Augmentations/Transformations